fish-shell/fish-shell/sphinx_doc_src/tutorial.rst

     >_ set PATH (string match -v /usr/local/bin $PATH)

+For compatibility with other shells and external commands, $PATH is a :ref:`path variable<variables-path>`, and so will be joined with colons (not spaces) when you quote it:

+    >_ echo "$PATH"
+    /usr/local/sbin:/usr/local/bin:/usr/bin

+and it will be exported like that, and when fish starts it splits the $PATH it receives into a list on colon.

 You can do so directly in ``config.fish``, like you might do in other shells with ``.profile``.
 See :ref:`this example <path_example>`.